- Share your observations

-Marsh Bedstraw (Galium palustre), a State Special Concern plant, is found in marshes along the west shore of Green Bay, often on floating mats.
+Marsh Bedstraw (Galium palustre), a Wisconsin Special Concern plant, is found in marshes along the west shore of Green Bay, often on floating mats.
 Blooming occurs late June through late July; fruiting occurs early July through late August.
 The optimal identification period for this species is early July through late August.

 - Distinguishing characteristics: Cymes repeatedly branched, 10 to 25 flowers per inflorescence (above the leaflike bract); flowers white, 4-parted, 4 mm broad; nodes not bearded.

 - Flower characteristics: Inflorescence a repeatedly branching cyme with 10 to 25 flowers above the leaflike bract; pedicels short and slender, mostly ascending at anthesis, widely spreading or somewhat reflexed in fruit; corolla white, 4 mm broad, with 4 acute petals.